mcoupremanne/GBIFInTheCloudWS/README.md

 *Materials from the GBIF in the Cloud worksop (2022-06-29, Belgian Biodiversity Platform)*

+During this workshop, we explore different tools to manipulate GBIF data at different scales.
+It is aimed to last one full day, with a morning session focusing on small scale data using jupyter lab and an afternoon session focusing on big data using MS Azure Cloud computing.

+**The structure of this rep is the following:**

 * **Data:**

 countains raw data used for the exercises (some can be downloaded from GBIF)